simongray/datalinguist/README.md

 > _<a name="maven"><sup>††</sup></a> Stanford can sometimes be bit slow when it comes to uploading more recent versions of CoreNLP to Maven Central._

 ## How to use
 DataLinguist has a very simple API for executing various NLP operations.
-To perform any language processing task you will generally need to **1.** build an annotation pipeline, **2.** annotate some text, and then **3.** extract some of these annotations for analysis.
+To perform any language processing task you will generally need to **1.** build an annotation pipeline, **2.** annotate some text, **3.** extract some of these annotations for analysis, and (optionally) **4.** datafy the annotations for more idiomatic use in Clojure.

 ### 1. Building an annotation pipeline
 Before anything can happen, we need to construct an NLP pipeline.
 Pipelines are built using plain Clojure data structures which are converted into